 The tiny ramen shop, which has a Michelin Bib Gourmand recommendation itself, sits in the East Village surrounded by dozens of other Japanese restaurants each focused on a specialty like shabu shabu, curry or yakitori, inspiring the area around East 9th street to be dubbed “Little Tokyo.”
 Momofuku Noodle Bar serves several types of ramen, seasonal small plates, fried chicken (advanced notice only) and their famous pork buns.

 I ordered the Momofuku ramen, with pork belly, pork shoulder, a beautiful poached egg and the regular trimmings of seaweed, fish cake and green onions.
-My friend picked the spicy miso ramen (with smoked chicken, swiss chard and sesame) but he ended up with a bowl identical to mine.
+They also serve spicy miso ramen (with smoked chicken, swiss chard and sesame).
 The broth was deliciously savory and slightly meaty and, when paired with a glass of momofuku sake, was the perfect remedy for the cold day.

 The service was a bit frantic but the ramen was delightful, so we left pleased with bellies full of warmth to battle the rest of our day in New York City.